kubernetes-sigs/apiserver-builder-alpha/README.md

 ### Binary distribution of build tools

-- Distribute binaries for all of the code-generators
+- Distribute binaries for all code-generators
-- Write porcelian wrapper for code-generators that is able to detect the appropriate arguments for each from the go PATH and types.go files
+- Write porcelain wrapper for code-generators that is able to detect the appropriate arguments for each from the GOPATH and `types.go`.

 ### Helper libraries